 You can follow this link to sign up and get up to 20 GB free storage.

 It is easy to backup videos to pCloud Drive, whether they are in MP4 or AVCHD. pCloud Drive works as a virtual hard drive/USB drive.
 You can simply drag your video to it and it will upload automatically.

 Backup and Burn Videos to DVD/Bluray

-I think I myself am a kind of traditional as I have a lot of DVD collections and a lot of Bluray discs.
-I rip, backup and copy DVDs as well as Bluray so I know how to backup videos to Bluray or DVD.
-DVD and Bluray discs seem cumbersome, but, believe me, they can be kept much longer than hard drives.
+I think I am traditional as I have a lot of DVD collections and a lot of Bluray discs.
+I rip, backup, and copy DVDs and Bluray so I know how to backup videos to Bluray or DVD.
+DVD and Bluray discs seem cumbersome, but they can be kept much longer than hard drives.

 And, I’d like to recommend Wondershare UniConverter and Leawo Blu-ray or DVD Creator and DVDFab for you to backup and burn videos to DVD or Blu-ray.
-They are all available for both PC and Mac but please note, Leawo Blu-ray Creator and DVDFab are able to burn videos to BOTH Blu-ray and DVD, while Wondershare UniConverter and Leawo DVD Creator only burn videos to DVDs for backup.
+They are all available for both PC and Mac, but please note Leawo Blu-ray Creator and DVDFab can burn videos to BOTH Blu-ray and DVD, while Wondershare UniConverter and Leawo DVD Creator only burn videos to DVDs for backup.

 All the programs are available here:

 Among the four ways, which do you prefer?
 And what is your way to backup videos?